CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/05-ocr.md

 ![An image](media/arch5.PNG)

-## Exercise 1: Read text in Vision Studio
+## Exercise 1: Read the text in Vision Studio

 ### Task 1: Create an *Azure AI services* resource